swamp-lang/website/content/idioms/_index.md

 - They complicate determinism, profiling, and cache behavior (unpredictable I-cache, worse branch prediction).

 Swamp keeps call targets **static and visible** so the compiler (and you) can reason about cost, layout, and determinism.
 If indirection is ever needed, prefer explicit enums + match or tables of data, not tables of code.

+#### No Global Mutable State

+Swamp provides constants only; there is no global mutable memory in language code.
+This guarantees determinism and eliminates hidden aliasing.

 [ZII]:
   https://youtu.be/lzdKgeovBN0?t=1744